meitalhoffman/11.458_geochicas_project_2020/README.md

 ### Vis 2 - Lived Experiences
 This folder includes
-- zip file of the Adobe Illustrator (ai) files for the women's contribution to governance in Barcelona visualization
+- folder of Adobe Illustrator (ai) files for the women's contribution to governance in Barcelona visualization and final PNGs
-- zip file of the AI files for the women's domestic and care work in Buenos Aires visualization
+- folder of AI files for the women's domestic and care work in Buenos Aires visualization and final PNGs

 ### Vis 3 - Disappearing Map Gif
 This folder includes
-- AI files for the Barcelona map gif in Spanish and English
+- AI files for the Barcelona map gifEnglish
-- AI files for the Buenos Aires map gif in Spanish and English
+- AI files for the Buenos Aires map gif